steqeq/0000/docs/contribute/building.md

 You can build our documentation via the command line using Python.

-See the `build.tools.python` setting in the [ReadtheDocs configuration file](https://github.com/ROCm/ROCm/blob/develop/.readthedocs.yaml) for the Python version used by ReadtheDocs to build documentation.
+See the `build.tools.python` setting in the [Read the Docs configuration file](https://github.com/ROCm/ROCm/blob/develop/.readthedocs.yaml) for the Python version used by Read the Docs to build documentation.

 See the [Python requirements file](https://github.com/ROCm/ROCm/blob/develop/docs/sphinx/requirements.txt) for Python packages needed to build the documentation.